Crime scene staging refers to an attempt by the perpetrator to mislead the investigation.

 A man brutally murders his wife with a kitchen knife following a heated argument.
 Immediately afterwards, he panics and realizes that he will be the police’s main suspect.

-In an effort to make the killing seem like a burglary that went wrong, he breaks a window at the rear of the house and then hides some of their valuable belongings.
+In an effort to make the killing seem like a burglary gone wrong, he breaks a window at the rear of the house and then hides some of their valuable belongings.
 He also dumps several drawers onto the floor and smashes random objects.

 By doing this, he is attempting to deflect attention away from himself.